TheMariday/cfz_2024_handout/README.md

 One thing I didn't cover in the talk is tools!

 I'm a big fan of Adam Savages approach to tools, buy the cheapest you can find, then when you're sick of it, you'll know how much you want to spend on it.

 For instance, my pliers cost me £3 from Maplins 10 years ago, but my wire cutters cost around £80.

 Once you know what you'll use the most, you'll know what to spend.

 The below are just my suggestions and there are lots of alternatives depending on what you're using them for!

 For instance, I wouldn't use my TS80P soldering iron for big battery wires

-### A basic list of Electronic Fursuit tools:
+### A list of some electronic fursuit tools:

 | Image of mine                   | Name           | Cheap                                                                                                 | Expensive (mine)                                                                                                                              | Notes                                                                                                                                                                    |